Guide

 With Lean Innovation, we typically develop a visual management board to show in real-time the programme, the process, and the progress of the improvement.
 The live and accurate data enables informed management decisions and can visually highlight team performance.

-The second challenge of implementing Lean Innovation is that many project teams are spending a majority of their day performing manual tasks and reactive work.
-Nearly 40% of workers say they spend a third of their week on repetitive tasks.
+The second challenge of implementing Lean Innovation is that many project teams are spending the majority of their day performing manual tasks and reactive work.
+Over 40% of workers say they spend a third of their week on repetitive tasks.
 As such, teams have a reduced opportunity to concentrate on activities that contribute or align to furthering the company’s strategic vision.

 Lean Innovation looks to promote a focus on value and the elimination of waste.
 Teams investigate ways to streamline processes to reduce their hours spent on their day job, employing automation, and embedding technical solutions.
 Streamlining processes allows teams to thrive, allowing them to spend more time on continuous improvement, and provides more capacity for teams to concentrate on innovation and strategy.